JuanPZuluaga/JuanPZuluaga.github.io/_publications/2022-Cnc challenge Extracting Cause Effect Signal.md

 **Recommended citation**:

 Fajcik, Martin and Singh, Muskaan and Zuluaga-Gomez, Juan and Villatoro-Tello, Esau and Burdisso, Sergio and Motlicek, Petr and Smrz, Pavel, 2022.
 IDIAPers @ Causal News Corpus 2022: Extracting Cause-Effect-Signal Triplets via Pre-trained Autoregressive Language Model.
 The 5th Workshop on Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE @ EMNLP 2022).
-Association for Computational Linguistics.{: .notice}
+Association for Computational Linguistics.
+{: .notice}

 - BibTeX: